lambdamikel/Talker-80/README.md

 ## Latest News

-I gave a talk about Talker/80 on [TrashTalk Life #8: "The INPs and OUTs of Talker/80, A Modern Voice Synthesizer for the TRS-80](https://www.youtube.com/watch?v=RuG18eV8Azo)
+- 10/24/2020: I gave a talk about Talker/80 on [TrashTalk Life #8: "The INPs and OUTs of Talker/80, A Modern Voice Synthesizer for the TRS-80](https://www.youtube.com/watch?v=RuG18eV8Azo).
+Thanks to Pete Cetinski and Arno Puder for inviting me!

 Here is [PDF of the presentation.](manuals/Talker80-TrashTalk-10-24-2020-Wessel.pdf)

 ## Older News